Deck Board Spacing by Material: What to Know

 Side-to-Side Spacing Recommendations by Fastener Type

 Once you’ve chosen your decking line and board type, you’re ready to choose your fastener type which will help inform how much space between deck boards you’ll need.
-Fasteners can be either top-down fasteners or hidden clip fasteners, and certain fasteners are only compatible with certain decking lines, board profiles, and shoulder types
+Fasteners can be either top-down fasteners or hidden clip fasteners, and certain fasteners are only compatible with certain decking lines, board profiles, and shoulder types.

 TimberTech Deck Board Spacing Side by Side Comparison Chart